kubernetes-native-java/kubernetes-java-sample-controller/README.md

 ## A Kubernetes Controller

-This demonstrates writing code against the official Kubernetes API and the autocongiguration that's provided for it.
+This demonstrates writing code against the official Kubernetes API and the autoconfiguration that's provided for it.

 The Kubernetes API can be used to write controllers, reconcilers, CRDs, and operators.